Guide and Index of World History,

 So then King Pipin [the Short], at a loss, said to the Venetians: «You are beneath my hand and my providence, since you are of my country and domain.» But the Venetians answered him: «We want to be servants of the Emperor of Romans, and not of you.» ["Story of the settlement of what is now called Venice," De Administrando Imperio, Greek text edited by Gy.
 Moravcsik and translated by R.J.H.
 Jenkins, Dumbarton Oaks, Center for Byzantine Studies, 1967, 2008, pp.120-121].

-Therefore, the whole fiasco of the Fourth Crusade is not well explained by the hostility of Latin Europe for Romania.
-Ideology, not even the ideology of the Crusades, made much difference in the matter.
 The Crusade, however, did so much damage and is such a crime against civilization itself, that we can sympathize with Kaldellis for making it mean more than just an example of Venetian betrayal, cynicism, and opportunism.
 As such, it all just seems so pointless.
-But, unfortunately, it was pointless, and blame must fall no less on Alexius Angelus as on Enrico Dandolo.
+But, unfortunately, it was pointless, and blame must fall no less on Alexius Angelus as on Enrico Dandolo, if not, more remotely, Philip of Swabia.
 The Crusaders had their share of greed and hostility, but they were mostly putty in the hands of Dandolo.

 Kaldellis gets a lot of mileage out of a scholar giving a talk comparing the Fourth Crusade to the American invasion of Iraq in 2003.
 This was absurd, and so we might wonder why Kaldellis dignifies it with this attention.
 But the problem is that Kaldellis agrees with this thesis, mocking some quotes that apparently are supposed to apply to both actions, like "welcomed by the liberators" or "good intentions gone wrong."
-Of course, while Americans in Iraq were not welcomed by Sunnis, who were losing power, and were often attacked by Shiʿites, whose graditude for liberation was compromised by their adherence to the anti-Americanism of Iran, the Kurds were both jubilant and grateful, as they remain until today -- after having done most of the fighting to liberate Northern Iraq and parts of Syria from ISIS.
+Of course, while Americans in Iraq were not welcomed by Sunnis, who were losing power, and were often attacked by Shiʿites, whose gratitude for liberation was compromised by their adherence to the anti-Americanism of Iran, the Kurds were both jubilant and grateful, as they remain until today -- after having done most of the fighting to liberate Northern Iraq and parts of Syria from ISIS.
 The Kurds even ran "Thank You" ads on American television -- hopefully aware that, as political tides shift, they could be abandoned at any time, the way the British abandoned the Assyrians in 1932 -- or the way Joe Biden abandoned American citizens and Afghan supporters, whom we had pledged to protect, in Afghanistan in 2021.

 At the same time, "good intentions gone wrong," while it might possibly apply to the American project in Iraq, or even to the determination of the Fourth Crusade to go on Crusade, certainly had nothing to do with how the Fourth Crusade ended up at Constantinople.
 As we have seen, the Crusaders were hopelessly in hock to Venice, whose own purposes were irrelevant to Crusading, and for whom Alexius Angelus himself merely provided a pretext to further Venetian interests, whether he would act as Emperor for Venice or, once he was gone, his overthrow was a pretext for Venetian and Frankish seizure of much of Romania.

 But, to Kaldellis, the Crusaders in Constantinople were "a colonial occupation, smaller in scale but no different in kind from the later western colonial conquests of other parts of the world" and "The Crusader occupation was part and parcel of broader processes of western colonization that were kicking off in his period" -- while, of course, the American occupation of Iraq, we are left to gather, was itself an example of "later western colonial conquest."
 Each action, at the same time, was "an act of aggression between one civilization against another."
 That seems to mean that Saddam Hussein represented some kind of "civilization," which I would regard as a stretch, although he did have his admirers and apologists.
+Which "civilization," after all, does a fascist dictator belong to?

-So, as I have noted in relation to Spanish and Portuguese colonialism, little details of historical accuracy can be neglected when the real target of one's critique is the United States.
+So, as I have noted in relation to Spanish and Portuguese colonialism, little details of historical accuracy can be neglected when the real target of one's critique is the United States of America.
 With Kaldellis, this is not surprising, as it would not be for any modern academic, nor should we discount the influence of the lunatic fringe Leftism of Modern Greece, Kaldellis's native country.
 The Greeks should count themselves lucky that they have not yet voted themselves into the condition of Venezuela, where 20% of the population, starving, has fled the country.
 But it is a shame; and this compromises the appeal of the Cause of Romania, for which Kaldellis is a rare but resolute and conspicuous advocate.

 We cannot have a critique of colonialism without Marxism, but then Marx himself was relatively unconcerned about colonialism, since colonized lands were economically backwards and Marx expected the action to take place where there was a proletariat in Capitalist countries.
 When that didn't happen, it was Lenin who tried providing an explanation; and it is the echoes of that we see in Kaldellis's treatment: